Lyrefox/GA-Project2-Pokemon/README.md

 ### Project Plans
 ![img](static/images/icons8-pokemon.gif)

-Create 2 tables, 1 for users and 1 for items that have been favourited. favourites table will be pokemon name, pokemon image, user who favourited (which will be linked to id in user table)

 1. Main page that shows a list of all the pokemon with images preferrably - Done
     - going through the api caused too many reuests to be made in a short period of time and cause flask to crash, it was also very slow gettign information that way.
 So i made a seperate python file that pushed all the data from the api i needed and put everything into a table in my database.
 2. Click on pokemon to get more detailed information about that pokemon - Done